AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/troubleshooting.md

      "generatedAt": "2020-09-22T17:17:59.783Z"
    },
 ```

-## Validate content delivery via the cached rule artifact by creating a test on-device decisioning activity through the form-based experience composer.
+## Validate content delivery via the cached rule artifact by creating a test on-device decisioning activity through the form-based experience composer

 1. Navigate to the Target UI in Experience Cloud